lakithasahan/Get-started-with-Django-AngularJs-/README.md

-# Get-started-with-Django-AngularJs
+# Get-started-with-Django-AngularJS
- This is a simple site designed incoperating angularjs and django.
-Basically in this example i will be discussing about the main functions in angular that going to be extreamly usefule.
+ This is a simple site designed incorporating angularjs and django.
+Basically in this example i will be discussing about the main functions in angular that going to be extremely useful.

 AngularJS is a JavaScript framework.
 It can be added to an HTML page with a <script> tag.